101 Weather And Home Weather Station Facts & Tips You Need To Know

 The strength of a hurricane is mostly an indication of the wind speeds present in the eye-wall with Category 5 being the strongest (157 mph or stronger wind speeds) and Category 1 being the weakest (74-95 mph wind speeds).

-Although wind speed is a significant indicator of the strength of a hurricane, you should always remember that it is the the rainfall and resulting flooding that is by far the biggest danger that a hurricane poses.
+Although wind speed is a significant indicator of the strength of a hurricane, you should always remember that it is the rainfall and resulting flooding that is by far the most significant danger that a hurricane poses.

 And it is the size, the speed at which the actual hurricane is traveling, and the amount of moisture it carries that determine the rainfall and flooding.
 (Not the wind speeds within the hurricane itself.)

 Never look at the downgrade of a hurricane's strength to determine its potential danger.
 Heed all official warnings and get out of its path when told to.

 80) What To Do When Weather Changes While On A Boat